npruehs/ue4-rts/README.md

 We're going to add all of this to the Unreal Marketplace for free as well soon (tm).

 For a quick look, just open `Source/RTSProject/RTSProject.uproject`,  load `Maps/SKM-DarkSpace.umap` in the editor and hit Play.
-We recommend taking a closer look at that map as reference for your own ones as well.
+We recommend taking a closer look at that map (and the rest of the example project) as reference for your own one as well.

 ## Setup